woohq/henryWoohQuan/README.md

 - 🖥️ I quickly realized how much you can do with Computer Science and wanted to persue a field in it.
 - 📚 I'm currently a Junior pursuing a B.S. in Computer Science and a Minor in Computational Analytics
 - 👀 I’m currently interested in Backend Software Engineering, Computational Analytics, Machine Learning, and Computer Vision
-- 🌱 I’m currently learning OpenCV and Django, and I'm interested in learning more about web development
+- 🌱 I’m currently learning OpenCV and Django, and I'm interested in diving more into backend tech stacks
 - 💞️ I’m currently searching for a Summer internship for 2025, but I'm also open to Co-Ops or other seasonal internships
 - 📫 How to reach me quanhx@dukes.jmu.edu
-- ⚡ Fun fact: I'm a 4th degree black belt and I have 650+ volunteer hours
+- ⚡ Fun fact: I'm a 4th degree black belt

 <!---
 henryWoohQuan/henryWoohQuan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.